 - The first option is to call the call centre and talk to someone who will arrange a call and information from an adviser.

 - The second option is to get a mortgage broker to do all the hard work.
 The mortgage broker will be able to carry out your whole remortgage for you.
 They will discuss your circumstances and find out what you are trying to achieve.
-They will submit any mortgage applications, completing all the paperwork, arranging any life insurance or home insurance.
-Basically seeing the whole mortgage through to completion and it won’t cost you a penny to use their services!
+See if want to raise any extra funds to repay debt etc. They will then submit any mortgage applications, complete all the paperwork, arranging any life insurance or home insurance.
+Basically, see the whole mortgage process through to completion and it won’t cost you a penny to use their services!

 Fact – Did you know that over 71% of mortgages in the UK are carried out by independent mortgage brokers